dbj-data/dbj-fwk/README.md

 ## How to use

 This is Windows 64 bit, static lib project.
-To use it in your projects, you just need to provide implementation of one function (and link the lib of course):
+To use it in your projects, you just need to provide implementation of one function (and link the dbj+fwk lib of course):

 ```cpp
 // user code starts here